Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-Specific statistical measures can be computed directly after the interpolation terms.
-One possibility is to first transform the Lagrange basis into a \gls{gpc} basis \cite{buzzard2013} and then use the well known formulas of \gls{gpc} approximations for the estimation of moments or sensitivity indices \cite{blatman2010, blatman2011}.
-Another approach is to apply the expectation operator along with the functional corresponding to the sought statistical measure directly upon the interpolation, as to derive an appropriate quadrature scheme, similar to the univariate case presented in Section~\ref{subsec:univar_quad}.
-For example, assuming a Leja-based interpolation given by
+Once available, the sparse interpolation can be used as an inexpensive surrogate model that can replace the original model in computationally demanding tasks, such as sampling-based estimation of statistics.
+Specific statistics can be computed directly after the interpolation terms.
+One possibility is to first transform the Lagrange basis into a \gls{gpc} basis \cite{buzzard2013} and then use the well-known formulas of \gls{gpc} approximations for the estimation of moments or sensitivity indices \cite{blatman2010, blatman2011}.
+Another approach is to apply the expectation operator along with the functional corresponding to the statistic directly upon the interpolation, as to derive an appropriate quadrature scheme, similar to the univariate case presented in Section~\ref{subsec:univar_quad}.
+For example, assuming a Leja-based interpolation given by:

-the expected value of the \gls{qoi} can be estimated as
+the expected value of the \gls{qoi} can be estimated as: